-We have applied to list our common stock on the NYSE American under the symbol "GBSG."
-Although we expect our common stock to be listed on the NYSE American, there can be no assurance that an active trading market will develop.
+We have applied to list our common stock on under the symbol "GBSG."
+Although we expect our common stock to be listed on , there can be no assurance that an active trading market will develop.

 SHARES ELIGIBLE FOR FUTURE SALE